vinceskahan/v5wiki/FineOffset-USB-lockup.md

     power_cycle_hub = 001:016
     power_cycle_port = 1
 ```
 power_cycle_port indicates the port to which the station is attached.
 On a four-port hub this will be 1, 2, 3, or 4.
+Note that the port number may not be the same as the socket number.
+This is a known
+problem with the DUB-H7.
+You'll have to experiment to find the right port number.

 power_cycle_hub uniquely identifies the hub to which the station is attached.
 It has the format XXX:YYY where XXX is the bus and YYY is the device, for example 001:016.
 Use lsusb to determine these numbers.
 For example, in the following output, the linksys USB2HUB4 is located at 001:016:
 ```